indica-mcf/Indica/doc/design.rst

 <https://www.w3.org/TR/2013/REC-prov-dm-20130430/#section-collections>`_)
 will be stored as an attribute with key ``provenance``.
-This collection will contain the ``partial_provenance`` entity and the entity for the :py:class:`src.equilibrium.Equilibrium` object used by this data.
+This collection will contain the ``partial_provenance`` entity and the entity for the :py:class:`indica.equilibrium.Equilibrium` object used by this data.
 Any change to the equilibrium object will result in a new provenance entity.